It’s a busy political landscape out there, with numerous points of view vying for attention.

-In this section, we take a look at some of the most commonly used and most effective ways to make money from your new blog.
+In this section, we take a look at some of the most commonly used and effective ways to make money blogging.

 Affiliate Marketing: Affiliate marketing is all about recommending products and services to your audience and then getting paid a small commission for each sale generated.
 You can join affiliate networks like Amazon, Madrivo, etc. and then recommend different products, such as books, organic food delivery services, and hemp clothing lines (for left-leaning blogs) and survival gear, and so on if your blog is to the right.

 Consulting: If you are particularly skilled or experienced in creating strategies, doing research, social media, media buying, and so on, you can offer political consulting services.
 For instance, you can be a political consultant serving Republican candidates and campaigns, and so on.

 Direct Ad Sales from Politicians: With the lack of live event campaigning due to the pandemic, political ad spend has been revised upward.
 As a political blogger, you can sell ad space to politicians so they can share the message with your audience.
 However, to be able to profit from this, you have to first build up your audience before getting direct ad sales from politicians.

 Google Adsense: Whether you are on the left or the right of the political spectrum, Google AdSense, or one of its more profitable alternatives, can work for you.
 All you have to do is sign up, and then they will start showing ads on your website.
 You will get paid a small amount for each ad click.
 Over time, this adds up to a nice stream of passive income from your blog.
 Just be sure to filter your ad content depending on which party your blog leans toward.